ilai-ucsb/music_rec/team/sprint02/lect06.md

 ### Discussion
 - we could use spotipy api to get the most played songs and use that as the recommendation engine or adding it to the dataset
 - dataset on kaggle might be limited upto a specific year
+- maybe setting up the link with spotify button is too much work, especially with the oauth
+- without logging in, we may need to just rely on the search bar